1985 California Bowl

-The 1985 California Bowl, referred to as "The Bowling Green Massacre," was an American college football bowl game played on December 14, 1985 at Bulldog Stadium in Fresno, California.
+The 1985 California Bowl, was an American college football bowl game played on December 14, 1985 at Bulldog Stadium in Fresno, California.
 The game pitted the Fresno State Bulldogs and the Bowling Green Falcons.

 Background

 The Falcons won every single regular season game, opening the season with a 31-6 trouncing of Ball State.
 They defeated their two non-conference opponents (Kentucky and Akron) while winning every MAC game by at least four points.
 This was the second Mid-American Conference title for the Falcons in four seasons.
 Coach Stolz announced before the game that he would leave the program for San Diego State.
 Fresno State did not lose any game in the regular season, with only a tie to Hawaii being the one blemish en route to their third Pacific Coast Athletic Association title in eight years and second California Bowl appearance in four seasons, which was also against Bowling Green.